 Tips for Visiting Kythira Greece

 • How long should you stay on Kythira Island?
-You can spend at least 5 days or more and be happily surprised each and every day if you are looking for quietness, relaxation, and Greek authenticity
+You can spend at least 5 days or more and be happily surprised every day if you are looking for quietness, relaxation, and Greek authenticity.

 • Many beaches in Kythira are unorganized, and there might be no trees or other shade available, water, or food supply.
-You should carry your own supplies if you are visiting a remote beach
+You should carry your supplies if you are visiting a remote beach.

-There are three ways to get to Kythira: the fast, the most scenic, or the more adventurous one!
+There are three ways to get to Kythira: the fastest, the most scenic, or the more adventurous one!

-The most scenic way is by taking the ferries (check out trips on FerryScanner or FerryHopper) from Piraeus, Athens’ main port, there are 2-3 ferries going to Kythira every week.
+The most scenic way is by taking the ferries (check out trips on FerryScanner) from Piraeus, Athens’ main port, 2-3 ferries are going to Kythira every week.

-The most adventurous and my favorite one to reach Kythira island is by car: You can rent a car and drive from Athens to the south of the Peloponnese, reach Gytheio or Neapoli towns, and take the ferry from Gytheio or Neapoli to Kythira.
-That way you get to see all the in-between sites such as Ancient Corinth or the Sanctuary in Epidaurus.
+The most adventurous and my favorite way to reach Kythira island is by car: You can rent a car and drive from Athens to the south of the Peloponnese, reach Gytheio or Neapoli towns, and take the ferry from Gytheio or Neapoli to Kythira.
+That way you get to see all the in-between sites such as Ancient Corinth, Mycenae, Nafplion, and the Sanctuary in Epidaurus.

 Suggested Itineraries in the Peloponnese: